Our History

 For more than 100 years Smith College School for Social Work has been providing exceptional training in clinical social work on the Smith College Campus in Northampton, MA.

 Have something to add?
-Submit an item for the timeline using this form
+Submit an item for the timeline using this form.

 Heading

-Journal Undergoes an Overhaul
+Journal Undergoes Overhaul

 In 2024, under the leadership of Kenta Asakura, M.S.W.
 '04, Ph.D., LICSW, the journal was renamed to Studies in Clinical Social Work: Transforming Practice, Education and Research to identify ways to more accurately represent the journal's identity and vision as a leading journal of clinical social work.
 Despite the name change, the journal's core identity did not change.
 It remains focused on and committed to clinical social work and will continue its affiliation with Smith College School for Social Work.
 As the new title signifies, the journal focuses not only on clinical practice but also on clinical education and research from the social work community.